graphprotocol/contracts/packages/contracts/TESTING.md

 Scenarios are defined by an optional script and a test file:

 - Optional ts script
   - The objective of this script is to perform actions on the protocol to advance it's state to the desired one.
   - Should follow hardhat script convention.
   - Should be named test/e2e/scenarios/{scenario-name}.ts.
   - They run before the test file.
-- Test file
+- est file
   - Should be named test/e2e/scenarios/{scenario-name}.test.ts.
   - Standard chai/mocha/hardhat/ethers test file.